naomi542/STA2543_Stellar_Flares/README.md

 ## Project Overview

 This project performs **flare phase classification** (None, Rise, Decay) on synthetic stellar light curves.
 It uses an LSTM-based neural network with optional attention to predict the phase of each timestep in a flux sequence.
 All steps are orchestrated from a single pipeline notebook: `pipeline.ipynb`.
-We analyze time-series light curve data from TESS (Transiting Exoplanet Survey Satellite) and generate synthetic flare data to expand the dataset.
+I analyze time-series light curve data from TESS (Transiting Exoplanet Survey Satellite) and generate synthetic flare data to expand the dataset.
 ---

 ## Motivation